CS3219-AY2223S1/cs3219-project-ay2223s1-g41/README.md

    NEXTAUTH_URL=http://localhost:3000
    ```

-3. In the root directory, run `pnpm install`
+3. In the root directory, run `pnpm install` or `npm install` (`pnpm` is the recommended package manager here, if you do not have `pnpm` installed please try to install it, it is way better than `npm`)

 4. Run `pnpm dev`